GlenORCL/devapex/README.md

 Later use :

-1. stop_env.sh - stop all running servers
+1. stop_devapex.sh - stop all running servers
-2. start_env.sh - starts all servers
+2. start_devapex.shœ - starts all servers
-3. setup_env_new.sh - destroys all data and recreates the servers
+3. destroy_setup_new_devapex.sh - destroys all data and recreates the servers

+Advanced use :
+1. edit vm_sripts/db_init.sql
+    - put in here the standard things you want to do when the db is created (executes before apex is installed and before custom_devapex is invokved)